jrzvnn/dotfiles/README.md

 * `i3`: configuration files for the i3 window manager, which is a tiling window manager for Linux.
 * `neofetch`: configuration file for the Neofetch system information tool.
 * `rofi`: configuration file for the Rofi application launcher and window switcher.
+* `alacritty`: Configuration file for the Alacritty terminal emulator.
+* `lvim`: Configuration files for LunarVim, an extensible and customizable IDE layer for Neovim.
+* `starship`: Configuration file for the Starship prompt, which provides a fast and customizable prompt for various shells.
+* `zed`: Configuration files for the Zed editor, including keymap, settings, and themes.

 ## File Structure
 ```bash